nbenliogludev/fmss-full-stack-bootcamp-final-case-continued/README.md

 # Final Projesi - FMSS Bilişim Teknoloji Fullstack Web Bootcamp

-Bu proje, FMSS Bilişim Teknoloji Fullstack Web Bootcamp'inin final projesidir.
-Mikroservis mimarisi uygulanarak geliştirilmiştir.
+This project is the final project of the FMSS Bilişim Teknoloji Fullstack Web Bootcamp.
+It was developed using a microservice architecture.

 Website: [nbenlioglu.dev](https://www.nbenlioglu.dev/)<br>
 LinkedIn: [Nikolay Benlioglu](https://www.linkedin.com/in/nikolay-benlioglu/)<br>
 GitHub: [nbenliogludev](https://github.com/nbenliogludev)<br>
 Email: [nikbenlioglu@gmail.com](mailto:nikbenlioglu@gmail.com)

-## Kısaca Bazı Özellikler
+## Key Features

-- Her temel servisin kendi veritabanı bulunuyor.
+- Each core service has its own database.
-- RabbitMQ ile asenkron mesajlaşma sağlandı.
+- Asynchronous messaging is handled via RabbitMQ.
-- Loglar için MongoDB kullanılıyor.
+- MongoDB is used for logs.
-- Eureka service discovery yapısı hazırlandı.
+- Eureka is used for service discovery.
-- Next.js ile oluşturulmuş basit bir önyüze sahip.
+- A simple frontend is built with Next.js.
-- Postman üzerinden denenebilir.
+- The APIs can be tested via Postman.

-## Postman ile deneyin
+## Try it with Postman
-API adreslerini Postman ile deneyebilirsiniz: [**Postman API** 🚀](https://documenter.getpostman.com/view/5602393/2sA3kVj1Xz)
+You can try the API endpoints with Postman: [**Postman API** 🚀](https://documenter.getpostman.com/view/5602393/2sA3kVj1Xz)

-## Mikroservisler
+## Microservices

-Aşağıda projeye ait mikroservislerin listesi bulunmaktadır.<br>
+Below is the list of microservices in the project.<br>
 <br>📦 User Service
 <br>📦 Authentication Service
 <br>📦 Ad Service